whartond/dalton/README.rst

 -  **other\_logs** - *deprecated* - Other logs from the job (Suricata only).
    This is returned as key/value pairs with the key being the name of the log and the value being the contents of the log.
+This key is deprecated and is not included in the ``all`` key response.
+The contents of ``other_logs``, e.g. "http_log", "tls_log", etc., can and should be accessed directly.

 -  **packet\_stats** - Statistics from the pcap(s) (Suricata only).
 This is the
    same as what is displayed in the "Engine Stats" tab in the job results page.